 How to not be broke in College

-Check out my post on saving money and getting cash back when you shop for a more in-depth explanation of this concept.
+Check out my posts on saving money and getting cash back and my Ebates guide when you shop for a more in-depth explanation of this concept.
 I talk about all the methods I use to save when I shop + tips to save when you travel.

 Here’s one way I actually make money on the side in college:

 Now if you’re anything like me, you’re probably thinking “Girl, I’m not volunteering for people to do tests on me.”
 I thought the same thing at first until I realize that they’re not actually running tests on me – just testing the way I respond to questions.
 Well… at least the experiments I do go to.

 I sign up for paid experiments at the school of policy studies.
 The experiments are usually conducted in groups but completed individually and anonymously.
 We answer a series of questions on a computer so researchers can study our decisions based on certain incentives.
 I usually make about $20 per experiment.

 Reach out to people in the policy studies, psychology and science departments at your school to inquire about paid studies/experiments.
 They’re usually not advertised.
 I found out from a friend.

 You definitely want to get involved on campus.
 It shows that you’re well rounded, and you also get to meet new people and make friends.

 Now, don’t be an overachiever like me and try to join four different organizations at once.
 Heads up – you don’t have the time.
 You may think you do, but you don’t.
 Go to the student organization fair (if your university has one) or look them up online.
 Make a list of the top 5 organizations that interest you and join one or two.

 Here are some tips:

 - If you’re a freshman/sophomore, I’d say join organizations that are more social than professional.
 That way it’s more fun for you, and you get to make new friends during your transition.